Giraray/post-process-fx/readme.md

 bugs and low priority stuff:
 - Insert image needs error handling.
 - Clean up render() in ShaderObject.
-- dataUrl is never up to date for some reason, i think..
 - Disabling resize causes large images to clip out of the window because they are centered.
-- Better way to manage bitmaps, and support user input.
 - Add onWindowResize handler.
 - re-evalute RenderDescriptor.
-- config is duplicative in ObjectBase (config objects are independently declared from config objects declared in children constructors, hence a double declaration)
-- ASCII size configuration

-other wonderful ideas:
+things that would be nice to have:
 - Mouse-interactive fluid simulation texture
 - whole ass UI overhaul
+- ASCII size configuration

 ASCII optimization ideas: